awsdocs/amazon-connect-admin-guide/doc_source/create-object-type-mapping.md

    1. Choose the source object\.
 This is used for you to build your unified profile\.

    1. In the **Mapping destination** section, choose the data that you want to use to build your unified customer profile\.
-This information can be surfaced to your contact flows and agents to personalize the interactions with contacts\.
+This information can be surfaced to your flows and agents to personalize the interactions with contacts\.

       For more information about supported mapping destinations, see [About mapping destinations](about-mapping-destinations.md)\.